 Instead, try breaking the bulk into chunks.
 Set a timer for each of those chunks.
 And try setting a deadline that sounds challenging to you.
 How about setting a timer for 2 hours to finish a 4-hours task?

-With some practice, you would surprise yourself with the decisions you take under pressure.
+With some practice, you will surprise yourself with the decisions you take under pressure.
 No distractions, time waste, or irrelevant details.

 3. Batch producing tasks

-Distraction at work is pretty common when it comes to social media, people interruptions, or phone calls.
+Distraction at work is pretty common regarding social media, people interruptions, or phone calls.
 But when you talk about micromanagement, most of your focused hours are generally affected by low-value tasks.

 You’ll find many people having them scattered throughout their daily routine.
 For example, emails, official phone calls, administrative tasks, or any micro tasks that don’t add to your productivity.

-And it’s no surprise that about 70% of the knowledge professionals keep their inbox or notifications active all day.
-Switch-tasking breaks the continuity and your focus during your most productive hours.
+And it’s no surprise that about 70% of knowledge professionals keep their inboxes or notifications active all day.
+Switch-tasking breaks the continuity and focus during your most productive hours.

 But what could be the consequences?